Does it cost anything to get an assistance dog?

 What are the age requirements to get an assistance dog?

 To qualify for a Service Dog, applicants must be a minimum of six-years-of-age and the certification would be with the child, along with a parent.
-All Hearing Dog clients and Psychiatric Service Dog clients must be 18-years-of-age.
+All Hearing Dog clients must be 18-years-of-age.

 Does Support Dogs provide seizure alert or diabetic dogs?

-No. The dogs trained by Support Dogs are to help the physically disabled, as well as those who are Deaf or hard of hearing and those military veterans with PTSD.
+No. The dogs trained by Support Dogs are to help the physically disabled, as well as those who are Deaf or hard of hearing.
 Support Dogs does not place any type of medical alert or medical response dog.

 My dog is already trained.
 Can Support Dogs certify my dog as an assistance dog?